New Moon on

 Moon before descending node

-10 days after ascending node on 17 August 2041 at 11:36 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 4 days, until the lunar orbit crosses from North to South in descending node on 1 September 2041 at 00:51 in ♏ Scorpio.
+10 days after ascending node on 17 August 2041 at 11:36 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from North to South in descending node on 1 September 2041 at 00:51 in ♏ Scorpio.

 Moon after northern standstill

-5 days since the previous standstill on 21 August 2041 at 21:17 in ♊ Gemini when the Moon has reached North declination of ∠27.495°, the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-27.620° at the point of next southern standstill on 5 September 2041 at 12:54 in ♑ Capricorn.
+5 days since the last northern standstill on 21 August 2041 at 21:17 in ♊ Gemini when the Moon has reached North declination of ∠27.495° the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-27.620° at the point of next southern standstill on 5 September 2041 at 12:54 in ♑ Capricorn.

 Sun-Moon-Earth syzygy